SalesforceDevelopersJapan/lightning-connect-tutorial/configure-data-source-objects.md

 1. Click **Sync**

-## Step 3: Inspect the External Objects
+## Step 3: Inspect the External Object Configuration

 1. If you are not already on the OrderDB external data source page from the previous step, click **Develop** > **External Data Sources** and then click the OrderDB external data source.